zippy/p2p-shipyard/docs/index.md

   - title: Works on desktop as well
     details: Maintain one codebase, ship to all platforms
   - title: Just another tauri plugin
-    details: Integrate with all the existing tauri plugins to create great applications
+    details: Integrate with all the existing tauri plugins (camera, notification, NFC...) to create great applications
 ---